BenjaminTuckerInstitute/Liberty/2/7/liberty.md

 "They will learn, likewise, to live without proprietors.
 The worst of tyrants, indeed, is not he who imprisons you, but he who starves you; not he who takes you by the collar, but he who takes you by the stomach.

 "No liberty without equality!
-No liberty in a society where capital is monopolized in the hands of a minority which grows smaller every day, and where nothing is evenly distributed, not even public education, though paid for by every, body's mite.
+No liberty in a society where capital is monopolized in the hands of a minority which grows smaller every day, and where nothing is evenly distributed, not even public education, though paid for by everybody's mite.

 "We believe, for one part, that capital — the common patrimony of humanity, since it is the fruit of the labors of past and present generations — should be put at the disposition of all in such a way that no one may be excluded from its use, and that no one, on the other hand, may monopolize a portion to the detriment of the rest.

 "In short, we wish equality, real equality, as a corollary, or rather, a primary condition of liberty.
-From each according to his abilities, to euch according to his needs; that is what we wish, sincerely, energetically; that is what will come, for no prescription can prevail against claims at once legitimate and necessary.
+From each according to his abilities, to each according to his needs; that is what we wish, sincerely, energetically; that is what will come, for no prescription can prevail against claims at once legitimate and necessary.
 That is why they wish to stigmatize us in every possible way.

 "Rascals that we are!
 We demand bread for all, knowledge for all, work for all; for every person also independence and justice."

 No witnesses were called by the defence, but the prisoners in turn defended themselves, some by counsel, some by their own lips.
 One of them, Joseph Bernard, said that no evidence having been offered to connect him with the International, he should confine himself to answering the attacks upon his socialistic theories.
 Then he eloquently depicted the vices of existing society, and laid bare its monstrous iniquities.
-"The economist, J. B. Say, says that labobers are condemned to perpetual misery, and that there are only certain circumstances which permit them to improve their condition.
+"The economist, J. B. Say, says that laborers are condemned to perpetual misery, and that there are only certain circumstances which permit them to improve their condition.
 Do you know what those circumstances are?
 Well, never have I dared to say it in my speeches, I a revolutionist! and yet they are plainly stated in the great economist's work on political economy,— fire and pillage.
 They accuse us of wishing crime; but the present society has killed millions of laborers.
 Is not the real criminal the man who sustains its unhealthy organization?
 We wish no crime, since we wish no more war; we do not wish to kill the *bourgeois*, but only to put them in a position where they will have to produce to satisfy their wants" Bernard then explained that the Revolution does not mean brute force placed at the service of insurrection, but the transformation of society, and concluded by saying that whatever the sentence that awaited him, he would recommence that which he had done, and that, when the workingmen should go down into the streets to put an end to the miserable conditions-under which they live, he would be with them.

 On January 13 Emile Gautier was heard.
 He spoke as follows:—